Skip to main content

 Dr. Chen has published extensively on topics ranging from the complex microbiome of periprosthetic joint infections to the sociological determinants of surgical quality of care.

-I want to make UT Southwestern’s Department of Orthopaedic Surgery the best in the nation.
-As the Department Chair, I plan to accelerate clinical work, focus on education for the next generation, and conduct research that will improve patients’ lives.
+As the Department Chair, Dr. Chen has a plan to accelerate clinical work, focus on education for the next generation, and conduct research that will improve patients’ lives.

-We will improve outcomes and reduce the risk of complications, such as infection.
+Some of the advances she sees happening in the coming decade in regard to orthopaedic surgery include improved outcomes and reduced risk of complications, such as infection.
 Infection prevention techniques will get better, and infection treatment techniques will become more effective.
 We will also perform fewer invasive procedures, as we’ll likely replace joints with cartilage instead of metal and plastic.
 Meanwhile, implantation materials and hardware will improve, and the longevity of implants should continue to increase.

-I am most proud of my mentorship awards.
-At my last job, there were many incredible mentors, and to be selected for these awards was very humbling.
-[Dr. Chen received the 2023 Outstanding Mentor Award from Massachusetts General Hospital/Brigham and Women’s Hospital and the 2021 HMS Scholars in Medicine Excellence in Student Mentoring Award from Harvard Medical School.]
+Dr. Chen has received several mentorship awards that include the 2023 Outstanding Mentor Award from Massachusetts General Hospital/Brigham and Women’s Hospital and the 2021 HMS Scholars in Medicine Excellence in Student Mentoring Award from Harvard Medical School.